Workplace violence in challenging times

 Having leadership’s support is an important component of risk prevention and response.
 Should an event occur, leadership will be responsible for managing the crisis — including financial and legal obligations.
 When raising the need for crisis response, Brown advises to “make it humanistic.
 Let the employers know that it’s important to employees and could impact productivity.”

-Organizations should also confirm with local, state, and federal legislation to see if there are safety compliance measures they must follow.
-If an incident were to occur, legislation can be expensive.
-“If plans are in place and leadership believes in those plans, we see a competitive advantage in most cases when a crisis occurs,” says Brown.
+Organizations also should confirm if there are safety compliance measures they must follow with local, state, and federal legislators.
+If an incident were to occur, legislation can be expensive; but “if plans are in place and leadership believes in those plans, we see a competitive advantage in most cases when a crisis occurs,” says Brown.

 Be a trusted source of communication

 Organizations can challenge those feelings of uncertainty or uneasiness through consistent communication.
 “Become that trusted resource as a leader within the organization,” says Brown.
-“Communication — by giving information and resources as we make this next transition and readaptation — will become incredibly important in order to address these issues before they even come to your doors.”
+“Communication — by giving information and resources as we make this next transition and re-adaptation — will become incredibly important in order to address these issues before they even come to your doors.”

 Stay at the forefront